All about sustainable packaging

 Capsules, medicine bottles, microwave-safe containers

-+ Water, chemical and detergent resistant
++ Water, chemical, and cleaning agent resistant

-– Resistant to UV degradation and oxidation
+– Susceptible to UV degradation and oxidation

 – High flammability